-I had been building semiconductor businesses for almost 20 years when I started my company.
+I had been building semiconductor businesses for almost twenty years when I started my company.
 I KNEW the playbook inside out about what to expect.

-Yet, I still got this one wrong, and not just by a small amount.
+Yet, I still got not one thing, but a lot of things really wrong when I was starting my company.
+In fact, the first thing I'm going to tell you about I got wrong not just by a small amount.
 What was it that I got wrong?

 It took a lot more time and a lot more money to gain traction and get to cash flow positive.

 How could I be so wrong?
 I was experienced after all.
 I allegedly knew what I was doing.

 It was mistake number one you're likely to make as an entrepreneur:

 You assume that everyone knows you exist once you start marketing your business.

 The reality is that building traction takes time.
 And building traction takes a relentless effort on your part.

 I remember meticulously planning our launch for months beforehand.
 We had everything ready.

 I had done a bunch of interviews with the trade press in advance of the launch under “embargo”.
 The interviews would all be released simultaneously on launch day in the trade publications that our customers read.